aaronparker/aaronparker.github.io/_posts/2014-11-19-measure-impact-folder-redirection.md

 # Measuring the Impact on File Server Load on Logon Performance

-We&#8217;ve looked at different types of profile and folder redirection configurations which have produced reasonable results for logon performance, but each test was done with the file server hosting the user profile or the redirected folders in an idle state.
+We've looked at different types of profile and folder redirection configurations which have produced reasonable results for logon performance, but each test was done with the file server hosting the user profile or the redirected folders in an idle state.

-Let&#8217;s look at what happens if the file server is under 0% (idle), 80% and 99% CPU load.
-I&#8217;ve covered some common reasons for [file server CPU load in my previous article](http://stealthpuppy.com/visualizing-impact-folder-redirection-logon/), but as a refresher these could include AV scans, run away processes, servicing a large number of SMB requests, or CPU resource contention.
+Let's look at what happens if the file server is under 0% (idle), 80% and 99% CPU load.
+I've covered some common reasons for [file server CPU load in my previous article](http://stealthpuppy.com/visualizing-impact-folder-redirection-logon/), but as a refresher these could include AV scans, run away processes, servicing a large number of SMB requests, or CPU resource contention.

 ## Logon Times of Different Profile Sizes and No Folder Redirection

-With the first test, we&#8217;ll again use standard roaming user profiles and no folder redirection configured, so the entire profile is copied to the Windows desktop at logon.
+With the first test, we'll again use standard roaming user profiles and no folder redirection configured, so the entire profile is copied to the Windows desktop at logon.

 <figure id="attachment_3768" aria-describedby="caption-attachment-3768" style="width: 1703px" class="wp-caption alignnone">[<img class="wp-image-3768 size-full" src="http://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-file-server-load1.png" alt="" width="1703" height="1083" srcset="https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-file-server-load1.png 1703w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-file-server-load1-150x95.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-file-server-load1-300x190.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-file-server-load1-1024x651.png 1024w, https://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-file-server-load1-624x396.png 624w" sizes="(max-width: 1703px) 100vw, 1703px" />](http://stealthpuppy.com/wp-content/uploads/2014/11/roaming-profile-file-server-load1.png)<figcaption id="caption-attachment-3768" class="wp-caption-text">Logon impact of profile sizes with roaming profiles and file server under load</figcaption></figure>

-This produces some interesting results - with a small roaming profile, there&#8217;s little impact on logon times when the file server CPU is at 80%, but for each of the remaining tests, we can see that file server CPU load, even at 80%, more than doubles the logon time.
+This produces some interesting results - with a small roaming profile, there's little impact on logon times when the file server CPU is at 80%, but for each of the remaining tests, we can see that file server CPU load, even at 80%, more than doubles the logon time.

 When the file server effectively runs out of CPU resources (at 99%) the direct effect on the user experience is clearly visible.
-For the medium profile, there&#8217;s a 1200% increase in logon time and for the large profile, a 2071% increase!
-Don&#8217;t let your file server/s run out of CPU resources.
+For the medium profile, there's a 1200% increase in logon time and for the large profile, a 2071% increase!
+Don't let your file server/s run out of CPU resources.

 ## Logon Times of Different Profile Sizes with Folder Redirection Enabled